geigervlad/PromisedRestfulSwift/Documentation/README.md

 ### RestfulUpdateError Protocol - for executing PUT requests with server validation response <a name="restfulupdateerror"></a>
 This protocol provides possibility to execute PUT requests on an URL and returns an empty promise or a promise with the updated entity.
-In addition to the RestfulUpdate Protocol a decodable error can be validated.
+Additionally to the RestfulUpdate protocol, this protocol can decode server errors by providing the associated decodable error type.

 [For services and examples please look at the RestfulUpdate Protocol](#restfulupdate)